 LONDON, 23 January 2014 – Over 70% of Marketers (still) got it wrong in 2013 and failed to deliver the (real and P&L-quantifiable) business results their Management expected them to deliver, i.e. more sales, more market share, more sales-ready prospects and/or more conversions.

-That’s one of the findings identified by The Fournaise Marketing Group – one of the world’s leading All-Media Marketing Performance Measurement & Management (MPM) companies – through its 2013 Global Marketing Effectiveness Program in which it measured the performance of Marketers through two types of Performance-Tracking Big Data:
+That’s one of the findings identified by The Fournaise Marketing Group – one of the World’s Leading Marketing Effectiveness Tracking & Boosting (METB) Companies – through its 2013 Global Marketing Effectiveness Program in which it measured the performance of Marketers through two types of Performance-Tracking Big Data:

 (A) Hi-quant interviews with more than 1,200 CEOs, Management & Marketing decision-makers in North America, Europe, Asia and Australia; and